mattnicomn/Terraform_Baseline/README.md

 Here’s a polished and professional version of your `README.md` — structured for clarity, onboarding ease, and long-term team use.
 It includes deployment guidance, GitLab push/pull sync instructions, and extra best-practice tips (e.g., version pinning, workspaces, variable sets, etc.).
+(10/29/2025 - Everything is updated for the baseline changing to new repo)

 ---